Teen Resume Keywords (2026): A Guide for Ages 14-19

 What Are Teen Resume Keywords?

 These are words that translate your student life into work life.
+Every hiring manager has fears about hiring someone young.
+Keywords are how you answer those fears without saying a word.

 The Golden Translation:

-- You don't just "do homework" β You have Time Management skills.
+- You don't just "do homework" → You have Time Management skills.

-- You don't just "play basketball" β You have Teamwork and Dedication.
+- You don't just "play basketball" → You have Teamwork and Dedication.

 Keywords for 14-15 Year Olds

-| Activity | Keywords |
+| Activity | Keywords | Why Managers Care |

-| General | Responsible, Energetic, Polite, Follows Instructions, Safety Conscious, Honest |
+| General | Responsible, Energetic, Polite, Follows Instructions, Safety Conscious, Honest | They need to know you will follow rules without constant supervision |

-| Babysitting | Child Safety, Activity Planning, Meal Prep, Conflict Resolution, Punctual |
+| Babysitting | Child Safety, Activity Planning, Meal Prep, Conflict Resolution, Punctual | Parents trusted you with their children — that is a big deal to employers |

-| Yard Work | Physical Stamina, Tool Maintenance, Reliable, Detail Oriented (mowing straight lines!) |
+| Yard Work | Physical Stamina, Tool Maintenance, Reliable, Detail Oriented | You showed up consistently and did physical work without being asked twice |

 Keywords for 16-19 Year Olds